Last weekend I lost another friend, and the rest of the world lost a Jewish icon.

 He was also known to have a love for weddings.
 Helping people out from beginning to end, from setting up dating prospects to helping collect money for whatever was needed on the wedding nights.

-In that honor, they have taken up a charity fund to help others with their weddings, hoping to raise $200K by 10PM tonight, and they are well into the final push for that goal.
-You can give your donation HERE.
+In that honor, they have taken up a charity fund to help others with their weddings, and you can donate to that HERE.

 Just 48 hours before Mayer passed, a man who shared his first name, and helped form the learning of Jewish studies as we know it passed away.